 - To override above rejection for the unlicensed resident, intern or foreign physician in a training program or OOS prescription situations described above:

-- Resubmit claim with PA Type code 01, PA number 3333 to get paid as an override claim
+- Resubmit claim with Submission Clarification Code (SCC) of 55 to get paid as an override claim

 - Pharmacists should use their professional judgement when using the above override according to the above policy, prescriber's information at hand, and member history available.